A Patriot Builds Where He Camped

 Often such forts were also the builder’s homes, but in this case Moore had a separate house on the hill of his 1776 camp.
 Moore and his second wife Margaret Patton raised 12 children there, half from his first marriage.

-A monument to Moore is to the left, by a side road leading up the homesite hill.
 The first date on the monument is a bit confusing, because he was not granted title to this land until years after he had moved here.
 It reads:

 Capt.
 Wm.
 Moore